nqtronix/git-template/README.md

 <!-- the colon (:) behind each entry below is to distinguish it in local links: [link](#key-features) is different form [link](#key-features:) -->

 ### Banner:
 Start the readme with the name of your project in a large font.
-Alternatively you can create a banner or a logo to stand out.
-If you feel like it, you can even use some ASCII art.
+Alternatively you can create a banner or a logo to stand out. ~~If you feel like it, you can even use some ASCII art.~~ Although you can use ASCII art, github can't be conviced to center it.

 ### Summary:
 Write a _single line_ to summarize the essence of the project.
 It doesn't even have to be a full sentence.
 Expressing clearly what your goal is can be insanely hard, but is a crucial part of the introduction.
 If you can't tell what this is all about, who else will be?